yanshifeng08/oss/intl.en-US/Tools/ossutil/Common commands/stat.md

 -   Obtain information of an object whose names contain special characters

     ossutil only supports URL encoding for object names.
 If an object name contains special characters, you can encode these special characters before you use the object name in the command.
-For example, you can run the following command to obtain information of the 示例.txt object:

     ``` {#codeblock_pya_uir_67f}
     ./ossutil stat oss://bucket1/%E7%A4%BA%E4%BE%8B.txt --encoding-type url